 It is important that all stakeholders are aware of assessment timings, so for example where it states a professional discussion must last 50 minutes, even if an apprentice completes their discussion before this time, the duration of the discussion will be 50 minutes.
+Some assessment plans now permit the apprentice to end an assessment earlier than the prescribed time, this can only happen where it is written into the assessment plan.
+It is vital you confirm with your EPAO/AO what the rules are and do not assume because one apprenticeship standard plan allows this to happen, all will.

 If the assessment plan requires an employer to be present, then unless there are exceptional circumstances, the assessment will be cancelled if this condition is not met.